Ridge High School: Athletics

 The girls' track team won the Group II indoor relay state championship in 1987 and 2007 (as co-champion).

 The girls' soccer team won the Group II state championship in 1996 (vs. West Morris Mendham High School), won the Group III title in 2003 (vs. Colts Neck High School) and was Group IV co-champion in 2015 and 2017 (with Freehold Township High School both years).
 A 4-1 win against Colts Neck gave the team the Group III championship an undefeated 2003 season, leading the team to take the #3 national ranking with a 22-0 record.
-A scoreless tie after double overtime with Freehold Township gave the 2015 team a share of the Group IV title and a 23-0-1 record for the season.NJSIAA Group Tournament, Final Round, Group 4, NJ Advance Media for NJ.com, November 21, 2015.
-Accessed March 11, 2021.
-"Ridge 23-0-1 • 8-0 Skyland - Delaware" The 2017 team finished the season with a 18-4-2 record and was co-champion with Freehold Township High School after the Group IV title game ended in a scoreless tie after regulation and two overtime periods.
+A scoreless tie after double overtime with Freehold Township gave the 2015 team a share of the Group IV title and a 23-0-1 record for the season.
+The 2017 team finished the season with a 18-4-2 record and was co-champion with Freehold Township High School after the Group IV title game ended in a scoreless tie after regulation and two overtime periods.

 The girls' field hockey team won the North II Group III state sectional championship in 2005.

-In 2007, the girls cross country team finished #3 in the NJSIAA Meet of Champions, and finished #6 in the Northeast Nike Team Regional Championships.
+In 2007, the girls cross country team finished third in the NJSIAA Meet of Champions and finished sixth at the Northeast Nike Team Regional Championships.
 The next year, the team finished #2 in the Meet of Champions and won the Section 2 Group 4 Championships and the Group 4 Championships.
-In 2009, the team got 6th place in the Meet of Champions; in 2010, they took home fourth, and in 2011 they placed 6th in both the Meet of Champions and the Nike Northeast Regional Qualifier.NJSIAA Boys Cross Country State Group Champions, New Jersey State Interscholastic Athletic Association.
-Accessed October 20, 2020.
+In 2009, the team got 6th place in the Meet of Champions; they took home fourth in 2010 and placed 6th in both the Meet of Champions and the Nike Northeast Regional Qualifier in 2011.